dakshcs/dakshcs/README.md

 ### functional polymath, for lack of a better term

-i take on things i technically shouldn't know how to do yet, learn them fast, and produce results that make people double-check whether i actually understand it or just got lucky. it's usually the former.

-this pattern has produced real, working output in: web dev, mobile apps, video/photo/audio editing, music production, 3D modeling, UI/UX, robotics, electronics, PCB design, CAD, hardware modding, soldering, game modding, and enough repair work to count as a skill on its own.
+I take on things I technically should not know how to do yet, learn them fast, and produce results that hold up under scrutiny.
+That pattern has shown up in web development, mobile apps, video/photo/audio editing, music production, 3D modeling, UI/UX, robotics, electronics, PCB design, CAD, hardware modding, soldering, game modding, and repair work.

-### how things actually get learned here

-take the task → research fast, no hand-holding → build it → fix it until it's solid → move on

 ---